arianaberger/time-tracker-app-js/NOTES.md

 > FB via omniauth

 With the way your models are setup what nested routes will you use to meet the requirement?
+> users/projects, users/entries, projects/entries (so that you can add an entry from main page or from project page)